DefectDojo/Documentation/docs/getting-started.rst

 **Complete DefectDojo Variables List**

+DD_DEBUG
-DD_DEBUG: If not in os.environ, to enable set DD_DEBUG=on
+    If not in os.environ, to enable set DD_DEBUG=on
     Default: False

+DD_SECRET_KEY
-DD_SECRET_KEY: Raises Django's ImproperlyConfigured exception if SECRET_KEY not in os.environ
+    Raises Django's ImproperlyConfigured exception if SECRET_KEY not in os.environ
     Default: None, must be set by the user

+DD_TIME_ZONE
-DD_TIME_ZONE: Local time zone for this installation.
+    Local time zone for this installation.
 Choices can be found here: http://en.wikipedia.org/wiki/List_of_tz_zones_by_name
     Default: UTC

+DD_LANGUAGE_CODE
-DD_LANGUAGE_CODE: Language code for this installation.
+    Language code for this installation.
 All choices can be found here: http://www.i18nguy.com/unicode/language-identifiers.html
     Default: en-us

+DD_SITE_ID
-DD_SITE_ID: The ID, as an integer, of the current site in the django_site database table.
+    The ID, as an integer, of the current site in the django_site database table.
 This is used so that application data can hook into specific sites and a single database can manage content for multiple sites.
     Default: 1

+DD_USE_I18N
-DD_USE_I18N: If you set this to False, Django will make some optimizations so as not to load the internationalization machinery.
+    If you set this to False, Django will make some optimizations so as not to load the internationalization machinery.
     Default: True

+DD_USE_L10N
-DD_USE_L10N: If you set this to False, Django will not format dates, numbers and calendars according to the current locale.
+    If you set this to False, Django will not format dates, numbers and calendars according to the current locale.
     Default: True

+DD_USE_TZ
-DD_USE_TZ: If you set this to False, Django will not use timezone-aware datetimes.
+    If you set this to False, Django will not use timezone-aware datetimes.
     Default: True

+DD_TEST_RUNNER
-DD_TEST_RUNNER: The name of the class to use for starting the test suite.
+    The name of the class to use for starting the test suite.
     Default: django.test.runner.DiscoverRunner

+DD_DATABASE_URL
-DD_DATABASE_URL: Database string expressed as a URL, refer to the documentation above for formatting.
+    Database string expressed as a URL, refer to the documentation above for formatting.
     Default: Must be set by the user

+DD_TRACK_MIGRATIONS
-DD_TRACK_MIGRATIONS: Track database migrations through source control rather than managing migrations locally.
+    Track database migrations through source control rather than managing migrations locally.
     Default: False

+DD_MEDIA_ROOT
-DD_MEDIA_ROOT: Absolute filesystem path to the directory that will hold user-uploaded files.
+    Absolute filesystem path to the directory that will hold user-uploaded files.
     Default: media

+DD_MEDIA_URL
-DD_MEDIA_URL:  URL that handles the media served from MEDIA_ROOT.
+    URL that handles the media served from MEDIA_ROOT.
 Make sure to use a trailing slash.
     Default: /media/

+DD_STATIC_ROOT
-DD_STATIC_ROOT: Absolute path to the directory static files should be collected to.
+    Absolute path to the directory static files should be collected to.
     Default: static

+DD_STATIC_URL
-DD_STATIC_URL: URL prefix for static files.
+    URL prefix for static files.
     Default: /static/

+DD_URL_PREFIX
-DD_URL_PREFIX: URL prefix to append, for example DefectDojo is installed in a subdirectory on the server
+    URL prefix to append, for example DefectDojo is installed in a subdirectory on the server
     Default: None

+DD_SECURE_SSL_REDIRECT
-DD_SECURE_SSL_REDIRECT: If True, the SecurityMiddleware redirects all non-HTTPS requests to HTTPS
+    If True, the SecurityMiddleware redirects all non-HTTPS requests to HTTPS
     Default: False

+DD_SECURE_BROWSER_XSS_FILTER
-DD_SECURE_BROWSER_XSS_FILTER: If True, the SecurityMiddleware sets the X-XSS-Protection: 1;
+    If True, the SecurityMiddleware sets the X-XSS-Protection: 1;
     Default: False

+DD_SESSION_COOKIE_HTTPONLY
-DD_SESSION_COOKIE_HTTPONLY: Whether to use HTTPOnly flag on the session cookie.
+    Whether to use HTTPOnly flag on the session cookie.
     Default: False

+DD_CSRF_COOKIE_HTTPONLY
-DD_CSRF_COOKIE_HTTPONLY: Whether to use HttpOnly flag on the CSRF cookie.
+    Whether to use HttpOnly flag on the CSRF cookie.
     Default: True

+DD_CSRF_COOKIE_SECURE
-DD_CSRF_COOKIE_SECURE:  Whether to use a secure cookie for the CSRF cookie.
+    Whether to use a secure cookie for the CSRF cookie.
     Default: False

+DD_SECURE_PROXY_SSL_HEADER
-DD_SECURE_PROXY_SSL_HEADER: Adds an HTTP_X_FORWARDED_PROTO
+    Adds an HTTP_X_FORWARDED_PROTO
     Default: False

+DD_WKHTMLTOPDF
-DD_WKHTMLTOPDF: Path to WKHTMLTOPDF
+    Path to WKHTMLTOPDF
     Default: /usr/local/bin/wkhtmltopdf

+DD_TEAM_NAME
-DD_TEAM_NAME: Used in a few places to prefix page headings and in email salutations
+    Used in a few places to prefix page headings and in email salutations
     Default: None

+DD_FORCE_LOWERCASE_TAGS
-DD_FORCE_LOWERCASE_TAGS: Tags that are used in for product, findings etc. and should the ability to force as lowercase.
+    Tags that are used in for product, findings etc. and should the ability to force as lowercase.
     Default: True

+DD_MAX_TAG_LENGTH
-DD_MAX_TAG_LENGTH: The maximum length of a tag
+    The maximum length of a tag
     Default: 25

+DD_ADMINS
-DD_ADMINS: DefectDojo admins
+    DefectDojo admins
     Default: DefectDojo:dojo@localhost,Admin:admin@localhost

+DD_DJANGO_ADMIN_ENABLED
-DD_DJANGO_ADMIN_ENABLED: Django has a build in admin module (/admin), setting enables or disables this built in Django feature.
+    Django has a build in admin module (/admin), setting enables or disables this built in Django feature.
     Default: False

+DD_WHITENOISE
-DD_WHITENOISE: WhiteNoise allows your web app to serve its own static files
+    WhiteNoise allows your web app to serve its own static files
     Default: False

+DD_CELERY_BROKER_URL
-DD_CELERY_BROKER_URL: Celery broker
+    Celery broker
     Default: sqla+sqlite:///dojo.celerydb.sqlite

+DD_CELERY_TASK_IGNORE_RESULT
-DD_CELERY_TASK_IGNORE_RESULT: Ignore celery result
+    Ignore celery result
     Default: True

-DD_CELERY_RESULT_BACKEND:
+DD_CELERY_RESULT_BACKEND
     Default: db+sqlite:///dojo.celeryresults.sqlite

+DD_CELERY_RESULT_EXPIRES
-DD_CELERY_RESULT_EXPIRES: Seconds to expiration
+    Seconds to expiration
     Default:86400

+DD_CELERY_BEAT_SCHEDULE_FILENAME
-DD_CELERY_BEAT_SCHEDULE_FILENAME: Beat filename
+    Beat filename
     Default: /dojo.celery.beat.db

+DD_CELERY_TASK_SERIALIZER
-DD_CELERY_TASK_SERIALIZER: 'pickle', 'json', 'msgpack' or 'yaml'
+    Options: 'pickle', 'json', 'msgpack' or 'yaml'
     Default: pickle